jrnewell/gulp-min-map/README.md

 ## Options

+### minAttr
+Type: string<br/>
+Default: "data-min"

+The HTML element attribute that specifies the min file name to associate this element with.

+### noMinAttr
+Type: string<br/>
+Default: "data-no-min"

+The HTML element attribute that specifies to exclude this element from min file processing when automMin is true.

 ### autoMin
-Type: bool
+Type: bool<br/>
 Default: true

 Minimize files without a data-min attribute.
 Otherwise, leave as is.

 ### defaultMinFile
-Type: string
+Type: string<br/>
 Default: null

-If autoMin is true, use this filename for all min files without a data-min attribute (e.g. 'app.min.js').
-If defaultMinFile is null, the plugin will use the src file name instead.
+If autoMin is true, use this filename (e.g. 'app.min.js') for all elements without a data-min attribute.
+If defaultMinFile is null, the plugin will use the src file name instead (i.e. 'myfile.js' -> 'myfile.min.js').

 ### updateHTML
-Type: bool
+Type: bool<br/>
 Default: true

-Rewrite HTML files so the src uses the min files.
+Rewrite the input HTML files so the src uses the min files.
 Otherwise, the HTML file is left as is.

 ## License